CP1404/Practicals/prac_02/README.md

 Example: if the user enters `Pythonista` (10 characters), the program should print `**********`.

 It's a valuable skill to be able to write code with pen and paper - without the support of an IDE.
+If you don't have access to pen and paper right now, use a very simple text editor like Notepad.
 Watch out for things like consistent variable names and clear indenting as well as basic syntax like colons and brackets.

 # Walkthrough Example

+> [!NOTE]
+> It's hard to provide exact instructions that cover multiple versions of PyCharm.
+> Your experience may be a bit different depending
+> on your OS, version of PyCharm and settings.

 ![GitHub logo](../images/githublogo.png)